Back to Blog

 • MySQL Workbench and other MySQL tools work

-• Integrations: Vercel, Netlify, etc.
+• Integrations: Cloudflare, Netlify, etc.

 Both have good developer experience.
 PlanetScale's schema diff and deploy request UI is more sophisticated.
 Neon's branching is faster and cheaper.